McColgan records invalid as course was 150m short

 The Commonwealth Games champion, 31, ran what was a new British record and surpassed her own European mark by finishing in 30 minutes 18 seconds.

-Human error led to an area not being laid out in line with agreed plans.
+But human error meant an area was not laid out in line with agreed plans.

 "We have been in touch with Eilish to explain and to apologise," said Paul Foster of the Great Run Company.